Reduction or withdrawal of reception conditions

 Reduction or withdrawal of reception due to a professional income

 The Reception Act allows reducing or withdrawing the reception of applicants with a professional income.
 The concept and means used for calculating financial resources and the part to be contributed are determined in a Royal Decree of 2011.
-The Royal Decree stipulates that if an asylum seeker resides in a reception facility (LRI or collective centre) and is employed, he or she has an obligation to contribute with a percentage of his or her income to the reception facility (from 35% on an 80€ monthly income to 75% on a monthly income of more than 500€) and is excluded from any material reception conditions if his or her income is higher than the social welfare benefit amounts mentioned above and the working contract is sufficiently stable.[22]
+The Royal Decree stipulates that if an asylum seeker resides in a reception facility (LRI or collective centre) and is employed, they have an obligation to contribute with a percentage of their income to the reception facility (from 35% on an 80€ monthly income to 75% on a monthly income of more than 500€) and is excluded from any material reception conditions if their income is higher than the social welfare benefit amounts mentioned above and the working contract is sufficiently stable.[23]
 The applicant also has an obligation to inform the authorities.
 A control mechanism is provided for in the abovementioned Royal Decree.
-In 2022, one cross-examination was done with lists of people residing in the Fedasil reception network and the Crossroads Bank for Social Security, which allowed to identify residents who had worked in the period September 2021-september 2022.[23]
+In 2022, one cross-examination was done with lists of people residing in the Fedasil reception network and the Crossroads Bank for Social Security, which allowed to identify residents who had worked in the period September 2021-september 2022.[24]
+The possibility to conduct such cross-examinations of data on a regular basis is introduced in a new proposal for Royal Decree concerning the contribution scheme, that is in the process of validation.[25]

 [1] Royal Decree on the system and operating rules in reception centres and the modalities for checking rooms, 2 September 2018.